tychobrouwer/tychobrouwer/README.md

 # Hi

-Working on some random projects and some stuff for school.
+Working on some random projects and stuff for school.

-- Learning languages as I go
-    - Now working on learning and trying flutter.
-    - Done some React Native, SQL, HTML5, CSS, SCSS, JAVASCRIPT, TYPESCRIPT, Arduino, Raspberry, and PHP

-## Current

 - Mechanical Engineering @ TU Eindhoven